mannem/logstash-input-dynamodb/README.md

 **Important**

-This is an example configuration.
+This is an example command for configuring and running the logstash plugin.

 You must replace ```<access_key_id>``` and ```<secret_key>``` with your access key and secret key.
 If you have credentials saved in a credentials file, you can omit these configuration values.